5 stars

 Key Takeaway

-- If you hold (or have held) an executive-level role in Canada under NOC Major Group 00, you may now be eligible for a dedicated permanent residence pathway.
+• If you hold — or have recently held — an executive-level role in Canada under NOC Major Group 00 (Senior Managers), you may now qualify for a dedicated Canadian permanent residence pathway through Express Entry.

 Update: First Draw Results — March 5, 2026

-On March 5, 2026, Canada held the very first Express Entry draw under the Senior Managers with Canadian Work Experience category.
-Here is what we know:
+On March 5, 2026, IRCC held the first Express Entry Senior Managers draw under the new category-based selection stream for senior managers with Canadian work experience.
+Here is what the official round of invitations confirms:

 Canada selected candidates from both the Canadian Experience Class (CEC) and the Federal Skilled Worker Program (FSWP).
 This confirms the category is not limited to one Express Entry stream — it is open across multiple pathways.